qscat/qscat/docs/source/manual/tabs/baseline.rst

 Tab: Baseline
 *************

+The :guilabel:`Baseline Tab` allows you to configure the baseline by selecting the baseline layer, placement, orientation, and fields.

 .. only:: html

    .. contents::
       :local:
       :depth: 2

-The :guilabel:`Baseline Tab` allows users to select the baseline layer, placement, and orientation.

 .. _figure_tab_baseline: